hrzhou2/AdaptConv-master/sem_seg/sem_segmentation.md

 The S3DIS dataset can be downloaded <a href="https://goo.gl/forms/4SoGp4KtH1jfRqEj2">here (4.8 GB)</a>.
 Download the file named `Stanford3dDataset_v1.2.zip`, and move it to `data/Stanford3dDataset_v1.2`.
 You may also specific your own data directory by changing the `path` argument in `train.py`.

+Compile the C++ extension modules for python located in `cpp_wrappers`.
+Open a terminal in this folder, and run:

+    sh compile_wrappers.sh

 * The code has been tested on one configuration:
     - PyTorch 1.8.1, CUDA 10.1

 ### Training